 Over recent months, we’ve announced partnerships with the likes of Megaport and IBM to deliver dedicated, private access to the cloud to help businesses build the protected, hybrid cloud environment they need to innovate at scale.What's the key to bringing scale and connectivity to customers?

 RG: It all comes down to timing.
 On the one hand, organisations such as ourselves need to be able to forecast demand and growth opportunities, to ensure they can physically meet a demand for scale.
 At the same time, delivering scale requires constant communications with customers to understand activity and match this with the correct design architecture and power requirements.

 Design plays a substantial role.
-We’ve recently launched our state of the art, trademarked 4.0 architecture POD (performance optimised datacentre) design.
+We’ve recently launched our state of the art, trademarked 4.0 architecture POD (performance optimised data center) design.

-It’s been developed from the knowledge gleaned through the construction of more than $2.5 billion worth of data centres globally and uses a modular methodology to build out raised floor data centre space using standard power and cooling building blocks for cost-effective, design flexibility and every efficiency.
+It’s been developed from the knowledge gleaned through the construction of more than $2.5 billion worth of data centers globally and uses a modular methodology to build out raised floor data center space using standard power and cooling building blocks for cost-effective, design flexibility and every efficiency.